JtPerez-Acle/NeuroSpark/README.md

 ```bash
 ./setup.sh
 ```
-This script guides you through the initial setup with:
+This interactive script guides you through the first-time setup with:
 - Customizable ArangoDB password configuration
-- Complete services startup
+- Complete services startup with a clean environment
-- Database connectivity verification
+- Database connectivity verification and troubleshooting
 - Summary of available commands

 ### Production Deployment